Jonathan Dowdall: Membership of Sinn Féin

-In September 2014 he announced his retirement from his role as councillor citing health reasons.
+In September 2014 he announced his retirement from his role as councillor, citing health reasons.
 Mary Lou McDonald described him as "a hard worker who will be missed in his elected role by local constituents".
 A few days later he claimed that a "small element" in the North Inner City section of the party had spread rumours about him.
 He had not officially resigned from the council but had quit Sinn Féin.

 The following month he announced that he was staying with the party after having a discussion with party figures.
 In February 2015 he resigned.
 In late June 2015 he claimed he had been bullied out of Sinn Féin, claims which Mary Lou McDonald disputed on 1 July 2015.

 Abduction of Alexander Hurley

-In January 2015 Dowdall advertised a BMW motorbike for sale on DoneDeal and was contacted by Alexander Hurley.
-Hurley had prior convictions for fraud.
-The trial was held at the Special Criminal Court.
+In January 2015 Dowdall advertised a BMW motorbike for sale on DoneDeal and was contacted by Alexander Hurley, who made an offer for the bike.
+Hurley had prior convictions for fraud, and Dowdall found allegations of fraud when researching Hurley.

-Hurley made an offer for the bike.
-Dowdall researched Hurley online and came across allegations of fraud.

-He invited Hurley to have dinner on 15 January 2015, but when Hurley arrived at the house he was taken to the garage where he was tied to a chair with cable ties.
+Dowdall invited Hurley to have dinner on 15 January 2015, but when Hurley arrived at the house he was taken to the garage where he was tied to a chair with cable ties.
 He was waterboarded and his life and the lives of his family were threatened.
 The Dowdalls accused him of having stolen a car from someone and demanded that he tell the truth.
 Jonathan wore a balaclava.
 There was also a third, unidentified man and a girl who brought a bucket and teatowel and who also videoed the events.
 The video recordings were found when Garda searched his house in relation to other matters.

-Jonathan Dowdall claimed he was in the IRA.

 The ordeal ended at 10pm and Hurley was released at 10:35pm.

-During Dowdall's trial in 2017, Ms Justice Isobel Kennedy returned judgement in a Newton hearing to accept the allegations of threats and his claim of IRA membership.
+Dowdall claimed he was in the IRA, and during Dowdall's trial in 2017, Ms Justice Isobel Kennedy returned judgement in a Newton hearing to accept the allegations of threats and his claim of IRA membership.

+Trial and sentences

 Both Jonathan and his father pleaded guilty to falsely imprisoning Hurley on 15 January 2015 at an address in Navan Road, to detaining him without his consent and to threatening to kill him.

-Sentences

-John Dowdall was jailed for 12 years and his father Patrick for eight.
+Dowdall was jailed for 12 years and his father Patrick for eight.
 Judge Kennedy described the ordeal as "gratuitous, humiliating and degrading".

 On 23 April 2018 the Court of Appeal reduced Jonathan's sentence to 10 years imprisonment with the final 25 months suspended and that of his father to 7 years with the final 3 years suspended.